jonasoh/spiro/README.md

 # SPIRO
 SPIRO = Smart Plate Imaging RObot.
-It is a Raspberry Pi -based imaging platform designed for time-lapse imaging of biological samples grown on Petri dishes: plant seedlings, fungal mycelium, bacterial colonies etc.
+It is a Raspberry Pi based imaging platform designed for time-lapse imaging of biological samples grown on Petri dishes: plant seedlings, fungal mycelium, bacterial colonies etc.

 Currently, SPIRO supports imaging of up to four plates at the same time, using a "cube holder" for the Petri dishes.
-We designed it to be suitable for two most poular Petri dishes formats: round9 cm plates and square 12 cm plates.
+We designed it to be suitable for the two most poular Petri dish formats: round 9 cm plates and square 12 cm plates.
 Newer blueprints, designed for 3D printing, will be uploaded soon.

 ## hardware

 This is the previous prototype of SPIRO placed inside a plant growth chamber.
-This iteration uses 3D printed parts for housing the cameras and other electronics, as well as for the dish-holding cube.
+This iteration uses 3D printed parts for housing the camera and other electronics, as well as for the dish-holding cube.

 <img src="https://raw.githubusercontent.com/jonasoh/web/master/petripi-3dprinted.jpg">